Dundee City Council's story

 Many schools in Dundee undertake a wide range of activities related to sustainability and climate change, providing a significant opportunity to affect behaviour change as well as directly reduce resource use across buildings.
-In 2018, Dundee had one of the lowest Eco Schools participation rates in Scotland, however over the past 3 years the number of schools participating has increased tenfold, with 43% of Dundee Schools now registered with the programme.

 Our Dundee COP26 programme of events has had a positive impact on the number of schools participating in Dundee Eco Schools, through a range of activities which engaged young people.
 We engaged over 700 pupils in our Eco Schools COP26 Conference which included workshops on Eco Schools action planning, a litter and waste workshop and an energy workshop hosted by partner organisations Keep Scotland Beautiful, Scrapantics and Bright Green Hydrogen.
 Children were involved in an art project commissioned by DCC and Scrapantics, to create a whale sculpture, Moby, which taught them about waste and was shared at the PlanetMark Zero Carbon Tour in Dundee.
 Additionally, a number of schools had the opportunity to attend the MSIP Showcase event and lots of children attended the wider city event “HubFest” with their families.